Cycling Therapy for Cerebral Palsy

 VIDEO: MICHIGAN CEREBRAL PALSY LAWYERS TALK ABOUT CEREBRAL PALSY & HOW IT CAN BE PREVENTED & TREATED

-Watch a video of Michigan cerebral palsy lawyers Jesse Reiter and Rebecca Walsh discussing how birth injuries can cause cerebral palsy, as well as the numerous treatments and therapies for children affected by cerebral palsy.
+Watch a video of Michigan birth injury lawyers Jesse Reiter and Rebecca Walsh discussing how birth injuries can cause cerebral palsy, as well as the numerous treatments and therapies for children affected by cerebral palsy.